 A Scot’s lass that considers herself artistic, creative and intuitive.
 But who also knows she’s impulsive, stubborn and opinionated.
 I’m particularly fond of the great outdoors, climbing mountains and whisky.

 In my forty odd years, I have had my fair share of ups and downs, most of which in time I will share.
 Happiness and heartache, these experiences shaped me but they did not define me.
 We are all still works in progress, mistakes are lessons learned.
 People come and go, but knowledge is a constant.
 To learn is a luxury not afforded to all.
-And I intend to continue asking the questions, being that bloody difficult woman.
+So I will indulge my inner child – the one that always ask’s why?
+And keep asking the questions.

 “I went to the woods because I wished to live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach, and not, when I came to die, discover that I had not lived.
 I did not wish to live what was not life, living is so dear; nor did I wish to practise resignation, unless it was quite necessary.
 I wanted to live deep and suck out all the marrow of life, to live so sturdily and Spartan-like as to put to rout all that was not life, to cut a broad swath and shave close, to drive life into a corner, and reduce it to its lowest terms…”